facundh23/RickandMortyAssembler/README.md

 This is the second indivual project that we had to develop in the Module Fundamental Two in Assembler Institute of Technology.:zap:

-## In this project we had to use the following technologies. :open_file_folder:
+## We develop this project with the following technologies. :open_file_folder:

 :arrow_right: HTML :rocket:
 :arrow_right: CSS :art: